-The following describes our policy with respect to final examinations:
+The following describes our policy with respect to Final Exams:

 - All students will complete a final assessment in all subjects unless otherwise authorized by the principal or designate.